PlanetNydro/True_Dyeable_Bundles_Datapack/README.md

-# True Dyeable Bundles Data Pack
+# True Dyeable Bundles Datapack

 This simple datapack allows you to dye bundles in the same way you would dye leather armor.